SenseTecnic/wotkit-example-jquery/README.md

    /**
    * Makes a GET call to the data endpoint of the WoTKit API
-   * @param	callback	Required: A function that will be executed when the API call has completed and Data has been received.
+   * @param	callback: A function that will be executed when completed
-   * @param 	beforeE 	Optional: The number of elements before the start time.
-E.g. to get the last 10 use beforeE=10
+   * @param	beforeE: The number of elements before the query time.
    * @return	The callback function will be executed.
    **/
    this.getData = function(callBack, beforeE) {
       if (typeof beforeE === "undefined") {